 - The parties shall promptly discuss the proposed variations and negotiate in good faith with a view to agreeing and implementing those or alternative variations designed to address such requirements as soon as is reasonably practicable.
 Severance

-- This Addendum is executed by duly authorized representatives of Customer and Panoply and constitutes a legal, valid and binding obligation of Customer and Panoply, enforceable against each of them in accordance with the terms of this Addendum
+- This Addendum is executed by duly authorized representatives of Customer and SQream and constitutes a legal, valid and binding obligation of Customer and SQream, enforceable against each of them in accordance with the terms of this Addendum

 - Should any provision of this Addendum be invalid or unenforceable, then the remainder of this Addendum shall remain valid and in force.
 The invalid or unenforceable provision shall be either (i) amended as necessary to ensure its validity and enforceability, while preserving the parties’ intentions as closely as possible or, if this is not possible, (ii) construed in a manner as if the invalid or unenforceable part had never been contained therein.